dwyl/aws-sdk-mock/README.md

 ### Configuring promises

-If your environment lacks a global Promise contstructor (e.g. nodejs 0.10), you can explicitly set the promises on `aws-sdk-mock`.
+If your environment lacks a global Promise constructor (e.g. nodejs 0.10), you can explicitly set the promises on `aws-sdk-mock`.
 Set the value of `AWS.Promise` to the constructor for your chosen promise library.

 Example (if Q is your promise library of choice):
 ```js